kavinvalli/hashnode-blogs/cl0dzych304f3m9nvaflrdva7.md

 Well, let me start with what Remix is.
 If you've used ReactJS before, you'd most probably have come across [React Router](https://reactrouterdotcom.fly.dev/docs/en/v6).
 Around a couple years ago, the founders of React Router decided to create a React framework on top of React Router.
 It originally needed a license, but last year, they decided to go open source!
 So now, it is something anyone can access.

 ## More about Remix?
 I started following @[Kent C. Dodds](@kentcdodds), who is a part of the remix team, and he has a lot of livestreams where he talks about remix, and has a couple videos which really pushed me to try out remix.
 I highly recommend subscribing to his [Youtube Channel](https://www.youtube.com/c/KentCDodds-vids) and he has an amazing [Website](https://kentcdodds.com) also built using remix.
-It's amazing if you go through it, and you can find a really good video on it by Kent [here](https://youtu.be/owOZMwNPAyc).
+You'll learn about some very cool stuff if you go through it, and you can find a really good video on it by Kent [here](https://youtu.be/owOZMwNPAyc).

 ## About the Link shortener
 I decided to try Remix out by creating a Link shortener, because that was something simple yet I could experiment with concepts like authentication, data fetching and all that fancy stuff.